rglass/pomodoro.el/README.md

 You can customize this mode with the following variables:

-`pomodoro-work-time` - number of minutes of working
+`pomodoro-work-duration` - number of minutes of working

-`pomodoro-short-break` - number of minutes of a short break
+`pomodoro-short-break-duration` - number of minutes of a short break

-`pomodoro-long-break` - number of minutes of a long break
+`pomodoro-long-break-duration` - number of minutes of a long break

 `pomodoro-set-number` - number of sets until a long break